 Here’s my big advise to you: don’t merely build an expectation on things.
 Build it on a person.
 Our expectation as Christians is not just about this or that thing happening in a particular way (nothing wrong with that), but in the bigger picture, our expectation is of Jesus!
 Our expectation is hinged on a Cross moment that is unshakeable- that He is good and He will be good, that He loves us and He will yet love us; that He is for us, and He will never leave us alone.
 The fuel of our expectation is not something or the other happening, it is someone who is with us!

-As we wait on God today, let’s believe for the Holy Spirit to spark the brightness of expectation in our heart.
+Let’s believe today for the Holy Spirit to spark the brightness of expectation in our heart.
 Let’s believe for a rising of hope against all odds as we keep our focus on Jesus.

 In Prayer Today